parazeeknova/skyli/.github/README.md

 ### Conclusion 🏔️

-The SKYLI platform represents a comprehensive solution for cloud-native development environments, combining the power of VS Code with the flexibility of containerized deployments.
+The SKYLI platform represents a solution for cloud-native development environments, combining the power of VS Code with the flexibility of containerized deployments.
 With both cloud-hosted and local options, SKYLI provides developers with consistent, powerful development environments accessible from anywhere.
-The technology stack and architecture outlined in this report provide a solid foundation for building a scalable, secure, and feature-rich platform that addresses the evolving needs of modern software development teams.